The Jiri Trek - Nepal Foothills to the Khumbu

 This is what our clients tell us... and we achieve this by not compromising on our level of service and by including all meals within the holiday price

-- Trek through the Solu Khumbu to Namche Bazaar
+- Trek through the unspoilt Solu Khumbu region to Namche Bazaar

-- See Everest and Ama Dablam from above Namche
+- Inspirational views of Everest and Ama Dablam from above Namche

-Until the airstrip was built at Lukla in 1964, all treks into the Khumbu passed through the village of Jiri (1950m) in the Dolkha region of east Nepal.
-It is an 8-day trek from here to the Sherpa capital of Namche Bazaar, on a walking trail which has been beautifully quiet for decades.
-Starting out at a modest altitude, this gem of a short Nepal trek accumulates lots of up and down as it heads eastwards across the 'grain' of the country, crossing a succession of rivers and forested ridges.
+Until the airstrip was built at Lukla in 1964, all treks into the Khumbu passed through the village of Jiri (1950m) in the Dolakha region of east Nepal.
+Our classic trekking holiday begins with a jeep road transfer from Kathmandu.
+Then, from Jiri, we set off on a stunning 8-day trek to the Sherpa capital of Namche Bazaar, on a walking trail which has been beautifully quiet for decades.
+Starting out at a modest altitude, and staying in simple lodge accommodation each evening, this short gem of a trek accumulates lots of up and down as it heads eastwards across the grain of the country, crossing a succession of rivers and forested ridges.
 With its picturesque terraced fields, charming villages, colourful monasteries and friendly people, this trekking holiday provides an unforgettable taste of Nepal's unspoiled Himalayan foothills.
-Finally reaching the Khumbu Valley, we are rewarded by inspiring views of snow-capped peaks such as Ama Dablam, Lhotse and Mount Everest itself.
+Finally, reaching the Khumbu Valley, we are rewarded by inspiring views of snow-capped peaks such as Ama Dablam, Lhotse and Mount Everest itself.
 The memorable flight back to Kathmandu from Lukla is a great way to end this classic experience.
 This is the perfect trekking holiday for those who want to experience a quieter side of Nepal at lower altitudes while still offering exceptional views of Everest.

-If you wish to extend your trek to include Everest Basecamp, this trip can be connected to departures of the Everest Basecamp Pioneer's Trail holiday.
-The result is a 24-day itinerary that costs just £1595 Land Only
+If you wish to extend your trek to include Everest Basecamp, this trip can be connected to departures of the Classic Everest Basecamp Trek.
+The result is a 24-day itinerary that costs just £1595 Land Only.

 Is this holiday for you?